What EU GDPR Means for B2B Marketing

 B2B email, telephone and SMS marketing were the hardest hit; the GDPR has forced organisations reliant on these means to re-align their marketing practices and teams to remain compliant.

 Where did this legislation come from?
 What are the key details?
 How can you evolve your data and marketing practices to survive in this new landscape?

-The origin of the GDPR and why it matters to B2B marketing
+The origin of the GDPR and why it matters for B2B marketing

 We can trace the drive for the changes legislated in the GDPR back to January 2012.
 The problem of nuisance calls and the data protection rights of individuals led to intense debate as to what changes could be made to rein in the practices of some organisations reliant on mass-email and telephone marketing.

 While the Data Protection Act (DPA) included legislation on this subject, the need for further ‘tightening’ of consent and fair use of data was identified.